Traverse-Research/hassle-rs/README.md

 extern crate hassle;
 ```

-Then acquire `dxcompiler.dll` directly from [AppVeyor](https://ci.appveyor.com/project/antiagainst/directxshadercompiler/branch/master/artifacts) or compile it from source according to the instructions in the [DirectXShaderCompiler](https://github.com/Microsoft/DirectXShaderCompiler) GitHub repository.
+Then acquire `dxcompiler.dll` directly from [AppVeyor](https://ci.appveyor.com/project/antiagainst/directxshadercompiler/branch/master/artifacts) or compile it from source according to the instructions in the [DirectXShaderCompiler](https://github.com/Microsoft/DirectXShaderCompiler) GitHub repository and make sure it's in the executable enviroment.

 ## License